About walks

 All walk directions include a link to a gallery of photos taken on that walk so you can preview what to expect.
 All photos are taken by amateurs, so what you see is what you get!

 All directions include a link to important stuff you should know before starting any of our walks.
 You should also check the ACT Government website outlining dog regulations so you can be well informed.
 Our blog on walking your dog in Canberra provides a good summary of what you need to know.
-Our walks assume you are a responsible dog owner with an obedient and well-socialised dog.
+Our walks assume you are a responsible dog owner with effective control of your dog.